lemmyz4n3771/CTF-Writeups/proving-grounds-practice/Heist/writeup.md

 ![5](screenshots/5.png)

 Enox is a member of `Web Admins` who can read the Group Managed Service Account (GMSA) password for the machine account `svc_apache$`.
-The GMSA password is an automatically generated security credential to permit cetain services to operate.
+The GMSA password is an automatically generated security credential to permit certain services to operate.
 If I can read this account's NTLM hash, I can then pass it and successfully pivot to this user and see what privileges the new user has.

 Checking the 'Abuse Info' tab in Bloodhound, it recomends using [GMSAPasswordReader](https://github.com/rvazarkar/GMSAPasswordReader).
 I downloaded the repo and compiled the solution in another Windows VM, then transferred the binary to the target, then ran this command: